twentyfive21/insta-graphQL/README.md

 # Instagram Clone
 ---
-## View the site live here : https://instagram-vite.netlify.app/
+## View the site live here: https://instagram-vite.netlify.app/
 ---
 ## Learning Outcomes
 ### Throughout this project, we acquired a diverse skill set, combining both technical and non-technical proficiencies:
 * Technical Skills: We honed our expertise in React.js, JavaScript, HTML, CSS, and GraphQL.
-* Non-Technical Skills: Teamwork, Git, GitHub, Agile Methodology, and Pair Programming capabilities.
+* Non-technical skills: Teamwork, Git, GitHub, Agile Methodology, and Pair Programming capabilities.
 ---
 ## Project Overview
 #### The primary objective of this project was to develop an Instagram clone, adhering to an organized development framework comprising 3-week sprints.